bright/new-www/_posts/2018-08-08-how-my-adventure-with-programming-began.md

 I think that Bright is a place where we deal with a wide spectrum of tasks and at the same time everyone feels an integral part of a team  - you know that without you the project may not be successful.
 We have a holistic view on projects in general.
 Our task is to make things good not only from our own narrow perspective, but also from the client's one.
 We respect each other's job and we know that cooperation is the key.
 Apart from that I really like the lack of formal structure and non-corporate style of working.
 And one more thing - we can express our opinion about everything.
 There are no taboo topics.
 And I find it cool.

-## Agnieszka Olszewska, Full Stack Developer
+## Agnieszka, Full Stack Developer

 **How did your adventure with programming begin?**